p-rivero/CESC16-emulator/README.md

 ## Performance
-The clock frequency of the emulated CPU can be chenged by using the `-f` option.
+The clock frequency of the emulated CPU can be changed by using the `-f` option.

 Example (set clock speed to 50 kHz):
 ```